aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/performance/reading-color-inverted/_index.md

 ---

-## 4. Working with user images and different formats
+## 3. Working with user images and different formats

 In many applications, you do not control how the barcode image is produced.
 The example class includes tests that run **only if specific user images exist on disk** and still use the same inverse mode.

-### 4.1 Data Matrix from an e‑mail example
+### 3.1 Data Matrix from an e-mail example

 ```java
 @Test